benpodraza/benpodraza/README.md

 🔭 I’m currently developing tools to increase the productivity of data scientists and machine learning engineers.

-🌱 I’m currently researching generative AI using PyTorch and Hugging Face.
+🌱 I’m currently researching the use of reinforcement learning to improve generative AI performance.

 Thanks for visiting!